wilstermanz/holbertonschool-machine_learning/README.md

 Jupyter notebooks are included to follow along for some projects.

-_For more examples, please refer to the each projects specific documentation_
+_For more examples, please refer to the each project's specific documentation_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>